xiaoxiae/chromatic-warfare/game/bot/README.md

-# Bot Library for Turn-Based Strategy Game
+# Bot Library for Chromatic Warfare

 This library provides a simple API for creating bots.
 Inherit from `GameBot`, implement `play_turn()`, and call `bot.run()`.